AS THE banned Iceland advert has us hooked on orangutans this Christmas, where can you still see these amazing animals?

-The story doesn’t tells us where baby Rang-tan comes from but the answer is Southeast Asia.
-The animals are native to Malaysia and Indonesia but today can only be found in Borneo and Sumatra.
+The commercial doesn’t tells us where baby Rang-tan comes from but the answer is Southeast Asia.
+The animals are native to Malaysia and Indonesia and today can only be found in small regions in Borneo and Sumatra.

 The good news is that in Sabah – the northern corner of Malaysian Borneo – there’s a healthy population in the wild.
 The region has been named as one the top places in the world to see these endangered primates because they’re not living in rescue centres or sanctuaries but swinging through the treetops while their babies cling to their bellies.